Mixing puppies and older dogs can be like creating the perfect PB&J… or it can be more like trying to blend oil and water!

 … the success of it will mostly depend on the personality, health, and social skills, of your older dog.

 The first few days, or weeks, may be a bit ‘rocky’ or at the very least, interesting.

 But most dogs will accept a newcomer into their pack given time and space.

-But, if this is the first time you’ve tried to bring a younger pup or dog into a home with a ‘golden oldie’, you might be wondering exactly what IS normal in this situation…. and when you should be concerned, or intervene.
+If this is the first time you’ve tried to bring a younger pup or dog into a home with a ‘golden oldie’, you might be wondering exactly what is normal in this situation…. and when you should be concerned or intervene.

-The interaction between newcomer and resident/s is a little different each time, because every dog/puppy is unique, but these experiences have taught me a lot… and I’m happy to share what I’ve learned with you, right here 🙂
+The interaction between newcomer and resident/s is a little different each time, because every dog/puppy is unique.

 Puppies And Older Dogs – Early Days